jcolag/entropy-arbitrage/2023-05-25-who-watches-watchers.md

 ## Who Watches the Watchers

 The title of the episode comes from a translation of the Latin *quis custodiet ipsos custodes?* from Juvenal, usually used referring to political power.
 For example, relevant to absolutely nothing in America politics starting two months ago (and ongoing), if someone calls himself "the Law and Order President," who prosecutes him for any crimes that he commits?
 Does anyone have the authority to oversee the ethics of a court that has taken the responsibility of monitoring the rest of the country?
-This episode does *not* have that kind of depth---or maybe it does, and I keep forgetting to give the series credit for biting satire---but the phrase largely came into the popular culture through the [**Watchmen**](https://en.wikipedia.org/wiki/Watchmen) graphic novel, published a couple of years before this aired.
+This episode does *not* have that kind of depth---or maybe it does, and I keep forgetting to give the series credit for biting satire---but the phrase largely came into the popular culture through the {% wiki Watchmen|**Watchmen**|en %} graphic novel, published a couple of years before this aired.

  > Captain's log, Stardate 43173.5.
 We are en route to Mintaka Three, where a three man Federation anthropological field team has been studying the inhabitants.
 Our mission is to resupply the outpost and repair their malfunctioning reactor.

-Almost surprisingly, at this point, [Mintaka](https://en.wikipedia.org/wiki/Mintaka) not only exists, also known as delta Orionis, but you probably *recognize* it as the right-most (or western-most) star on Orion's belt.
+Almost surprisingly, at this point, {% wiki Mintaka|Mintaka|en %} not only exists, also known as delta Orionis, but you probably *recognize* it as the right-most (or western-most) star on Orion's belt.
 It sits around twelve hundred light years away from Earth.

-By the way, if the on-planet scenery looks familiar, we have returned to [Vasquez Rocks](https://en.wikipedia.org/wiki/Vasquez_Rocks) in Los Angeles County, previously featured in at least [*Friday's Child*]({% post_url 2020-10-22-friday %}) and [**The Voyage Home**]({% post_url 2022-04-07-tvh %}).
+By the way, if the on-planet scenery looks familiar, we have returned to {% wiki Vasquez_Rocks|Vasquez Rocks|en %} in Los Angeles County, previously featured in at least [*Friday's Child*]({% post_url 2020-10-22-friday %}) and [**The Voyage Home**]({% post_url 2022-04-07-tvh %}).

  > **LAFORGE**: We've finished replicating the parts they'll need, but what I don't understand is why a three man station would need a reactor capable of producing four point two gigawatts.